Valensas/simply-quartz/README.md

 Note: `@DisallowConcurrentExecution` belongs to Quartz library, and `@QuartzSchedule` belongs to SimplyQuartz library.
 `@DisallowConcurrentExecution` is used to prevent the job from running concurrently.
 If you don't want to prevent concurrent execution, you can remove it.
-This annotation supports clustered mod too and will prevent concurrent execution across the cluster, if clustered mod is enabled and instances have unique ids.
+This annotation supports clustered mode too and will prevent concurrent execution across the cluster, if clustered mod is enabled and instances have unique ids.

 Jobs that extend `TimedJob` will automatically record the execution time and count metrics using Micrometer.